contaware/py-docs-notes/README.md

 l2 = re.split(r'[^a-zA-Z]', text) # return splits as a list
 res = re.sub(r'pattern', r'replacement', text) # replace all
 ```

+The regex (regular expression) functions have a last parameter to alter the expression's behavior.
+The most common flags are `re.IGNORECASE`, `re.MULTILINE` and `re.DOTALL` which can be combined using the bitwise OR (the `|` operator).

 ### Bytes and bytearray